dnmfarrell/berrybrew/README.md

     Successfully removed Strawberry Perl 5.10.1_32

-Disable berrybrew entirely, and return to system Perl, if available (re-enable with 'switch'):
+Disable berrybrew entirely, and return to system Perl (Strawberry or ActiveState), if available (re-enable with 'switch'):

     > berrybrew off